shurushetr/awesome-snapmaker/readme.md

 - **CNC**
   - 📝 [Rotary Module with Fusion360: It works! (good enough)](https://forum.snapmaker.com/t/rotary-module-with-fusion360-it-works-good-enough/24367) - [SM2.0 / ARTISAN] - Writeup by [@brvdboss](https://forum.snapmaker.com/u/brvdboss) on how to setup Fusion360 with Rotary Module.
   - 📝📹[Snapmaker 2.0 by Koka-Bora Creations](https://www.youtube.com/playlist?list=PLWlW9PTm7_qvYvXytlfXZib--P-qIz3fp) - a 20 episode video series on using snapmaker 2.0 for projects.
 Bunch of CNC material.
+  - 📝 [Simulate with machine in Fusion360 for SM 2.0](https://www.facebook.com/groups/snapmaker/permalink/2119754895109479/) - Chris Kaladstrodamus created a full blown simulation for Fusion360 that allowes you to simulate toolpath including the rotary attachment.
+Check out his post in the FB group for details or you can download the machine model from [his GitHub](https://github.com/christopz/snapmaker/tree/main) or links below:
+    - 💾 [Fusion360 Machine file](/files/Fusion360_Machine_Model/Snapmaker_2.0_A350T_CTZ.mch) - Mirror file from Github link above.
+    - 💾 [STEP file for the model](/files/Fusion360_Machine_Model/Snapmaker_2.0_A350T_CTZ%20v3.9.7z) - 7z archive of the STEP file from [GrabCad.com](https://grabcad.com/library/ctz-snapmaker-a350t-1)

 ### Home Assistant Automation